LiquidPeach/cse168-final-project/index.md

     volume 1

-To set the absorption and scatter coefficents, utilize these commands:
+To set the absorption and scatter coefficent, utilize these commands:

-    absorption x y z
-    scatter x y z
+    absorption r g b
+    scatter r g b

+To make the volume monochromatic, ensure the color channels are the same value for absorption and scatter.

 ## Potential Improvements

+There are some mistakes we were not able to completely resolve.
+We struggled with nested volumes and could not finish the solution in time.

 There are a multitude of additional features that we would add given more time.
 For example, heterogeneous volumes would allow us to model smoke and clouds and other participating media that do not have constant properties throughout.
 This involves an extinction coefficient that varies throughout the medium rather than being constant.